BluZed/Radioactive-Krunker-Client/README.md

  [![Windows](https://svgshare.com/i/ZhY.svg)](https://svgshare.com/i/ZhY.svg)  ![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)

 _Radioactive krunker client is a new krunker client that is aimed towards providing features to the krunker players while also keeping performance as a priority._
+*Currently the client is being developed.
+Kindly wait until it is released.*
 ## Features
 Currently the features listed below are present.
 - Uncapped FPS